 What are the most frequently asked questions on Quora?

 The most asked questions on Quora are in the following categories:

-- life advice (what skill should I learn for 1-2 hours a day that will help me become successful?)
+- Life advice (what skill should I learn for 1-2 hours a day to help me succeed?).

 How much is Quora worth?